Henry Booth: 1820–1830 building the railway

 The L&M used the Rennie brothers for a further submission to build the railway in 1826.
 The revised presentation focused on the use of stationary engines with mobile locomotives only to be considered if their technology improved.
-With focus away from locomotives and the pro-stationary engine and the Rennies involved, the enabling bill emerged from committee in late March, passed the House of Commons in early April, passed the House of Lords and received Royal assent in early May 1826.
-With the bill passed, Booth, Saunders and other pro-locomotive directors replaced the Rennies recalling George Stephenson to build the railway, much to the Rennies' chagrin.
+With focus away from locomotives and the pro-stationary engine and the Rennies involved, the Enabling Bill emerged from committee stage in late March, passing the House of Commons in early April, then the Lords and received Royal Assent in early May 1826.
+With the Bill enacted, Booth, Saunders and other pro-locomotive directors recalled Stephenson to build the railway, much to the Rennies' chagrin.